ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Sequence Diagram](images/Sequence-of-functionality.png)

+**Figure 9:**

 # Process

 ## Build, Test, Release, and Deployment
 The Deployment diagram shows how our GitHub Actions workflow builds and deploys the Chirp! application.

+![Build and Deploy Workflow](images/Deploy-Workflow.png)

+**Figure 10:** Activity diagram of Github Actions workflow building, testing, releasing and deploying our webservice.

 The workflow starts when code is pushed to the main branch or when it is started manually.
 First, the repository is checked out and the .NET environment is set up.
 Then the application is built and published in release mode, and the resulting files are saved so they can be used later during deployment.
 After that, the artifact is downloaded, the workflow logs in to Azure, and the application is deployed to the production Azure Web App.

-![Build and Deploy Workflow](images/Deploy-Workflow.png)

 ## Team Work